-North Carolina County/ Municipality 2019 Occupancy Tax Rate Can Levy Up to% Occupancy Tax Allocation Allocation to Tourism Promotion Allocation to Tourism- Related Expenditures Allocation to Generally Non-Tourism Activities Mitchell 3% Chamber of Commerce - Used to promote travel & tourism, sponsor tourist-oriented events/activities, and to finance tourist-related capital projects.
+North Carolina County/ Municipality 2020 Occupancy Tax Rate Can Levy Up to% Occupancy Tax Allocation Allocation to Tourism Promotion Allocation to Tourism- Related Expenditures Allocation to Generally Non-Tourism Activities Mitchell 3% Chamber of Commerce - Used to promote travel & tourism, sponsor tourist-oriented events/activities, and to finance tourist-related capital projects.
 0% - 3% 0% - 3% Montgomery 3% 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 2% 1% Moore 3% 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 Currently pending approval of Board of County Commissioners 4% 2% Nash 5% First 3% to the Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 2% 3% Remaining 2% to the City of Rocky Mount - Used for tourism-related expenditures specifically approved in advance by the TDA.
 New Hanover 3% 3/5 to New Hanover County - Used for beach nourishment.
 1.2% 1.8% (except Convention Center District) 2/5 to the Cape Fear Coast Convention and Visitors Bureau (set up as a TDA) - Used to promote travel & tourism.
-New Hanover County District U 3% New Hanover County District U - Used for beach nourishment.
-3% (New Hanover County levies an additional occupancy tax in District U- a special taxing district containing the unincorporated areas of the county.)
+New Hanover County District U 3% Cape Fear Coast Convention and Visitors Bureau - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+2% 1% (New Hanover County levies an additional occupancy tax in District U- a special taxing district containing the unincorporated areas of the county.)
 Wilmington 3% City of Wilmington Convention center account - Used by the City of Wilmington for the construction, financing, operation, promotion, and maintenance of a public convention center.
-3% Wilmington Convention Center District 6% City of Wilmington Convention center account - Used by the City of Wilmington for the construction, financing, operation, promotion, and maintenance of a public convention center.
-6% Carolina Beach, Kure Beach, and Wrightsville Beach (The county collects and administers the occupancy tax on behalf of the towns listed above.)
+3% Wilmington Convention Center District 3% City of Wilmington Convention center account - Used by the City of Wilmington for the construction, financing, operation, promotion, and maintenance of a public convention center.
+3% Carolina Beach, Kure Beach, and Wrightsville Beach (The county collects and administers the occupancy tax on behalf of the towns listed above.)
 3% (in each town) Cape Fear Coast Convention and Visitors Bureau (set up as a TDA) - In each individual beach community, at least 1/2 must be used to promote travel & tourism; remainder used for tourism-related expenditures that are designed to increase the use of lodging facilities, meeting facilities or convention facilities or to attract tourists or business travelers to the area and includes tourism-related expenditures as approved by the TDA Board of Directors.
 1.5% 1.5% Northampton 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 4% 2% Onslow 3% Onslow County - Proceeds deposited in the general fund and are used to further the development of travel, tourism, and conventions.
 0% - 3% 0% - 3% Jacksonville 3% Tourism Development Authority - At least 2/3 must be used for tourism-related expenditures; remainder used for tourism promotion.
 1% 2% North Topsail Beach 3% North Topsail Beach - Used for beach nourishment.
 3% Swansboro 3% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 2% 1%